 In this work, we introduce AgriNav, a simulation framework that addresses the integration gap between visionbased navigation algorithms and existing tools.
 We achieve this by implementing a simple yet modular communication framework, offering customizable maps and object managers, and ensuring that simulated sensor signals reflect real hardware behavior while managing synchronization constraints.
-While our current examples support only OpenVINS and the RealSense D455 camera, we aim to expand compatibility with a wider range of sensors and providing instructions for additional navigation suites, further enhancing the simulator's flexibility for testing autonomy algorithms across diverse agricultural applications.
-Another important future direction is enhancing the realism of simulated camera outputs by incorporating effects such as motion blur and lens distortion, as these factors can also influence vision-based navigation performance.
+Although our current examples support only OpenVINS and the RealSense D455 camera, our aim is to expand compatibility with a wider range of sensors and provide instructions for additional navigation suites, further enhancing the simulator's flexibility for testing autonomy algorithms across diverse agricultural applications.
+Another important future direction is to improve the realism of simulated camera outputs by incorporating effects such as motion blur and lens distortion, as these factors can also influence vision-based navigation performance.